ak1132/Food-Nutrition-AR-Game/README.md

 # Food-Volume-Estimation-Game
-An augmented reality game in Unity3D for CS598 using ARCore and EmguCV
+An augmented reality game in Unity3D for CS598 using Vuforia Engine and EmguCV